ucb-bar/riscv-sodor/README.md

 Here is an informal list of things that would be nice to get done.
 Feel free to contribute!

-* Update the 3-stage to optionally use Princeton mode.
+* Update the 3-stage to optionally use Princeton mode (instruction fetch and load/stores share a single port to memory).
+* Reduce the port count on the scratchpad memory by having the HTIF port share one of the cpu ports.
 * Add stat information back in (e.g., print out the CPI, preferably leveraging the uarch-counters).
 * Use the newest riscv-test benchmarks, which provide printf (but require